A Living, Learning Library

 The Impact

-As the team continues to build and update the library, we learn more about the proper use of the elements and improved user experiences.
-It helps us spot inconsistencies and explaining how certain elements should look and behave.
-Most importantly, it improves the shared language and understanding between UX designers and web developers.
+As the library continues to grow, it has strengthened how the team applies design elements and improved the overall user experience.
+It makes inconsistencies easier to spot and clarifies how elements should look and behave.
+Most importantly, it has created a shared language and stronger alignment between UX designers and web developers across the organization.

 What I did